mark-gerarts/perfect-fifth/README.md

     | OnMouseMoved of EventHandler<MouseEvent, 'a>
     // ... and a lot more.
 See the reference.
     | OnWindowResized of EventHandler<UIEvent, 'a>
+    // Recursive case that signals the default event should be prevented.
+    | PreventDefault of Subscription<'a>

 let play
     (node: Node) // Element to render the canvas.